Knzmck/code-quiz/README.md

 ## Future goals

--Add a way to store high scores.
+-Add a better way to store high scores using local storage properly.
--Improve play again function.
+-Improve the playAgain function.
 -Add more styling to pages.
+-Get rid of any code smell.

 ## Created by